uboslinux/ubos-website/content/blog/2017/06/11/beta11-available.md

  * Hundreds of other package upgrades.

 and more!
-More details are in the <a href="/docs/releases/beta11/release-notes/">release notes here</a>.
+More details are in the release notes ~~here~~.

 This time, upgrading a device that is running a previous UBOS version is a teensy bit more complicated.
 Due to some changes in Arch Linux (our upstream distro), the command ``sudo ubos-admin update`` may fail on the first try.
-To proceed, execute ``sudo rm /etc/ssl/certs/ca-certificates.crt`` to delete that file, and then say ``ubos-admin update`` again.
+To proceed, execute ``sudo rm /etc/ssl/certs/ca-certificates.crt`` to delete that file, and then say ``sudo ubos-admin update`` again.
 The upgrade should work then.

-We'd love your <a href="/community/">feedback</a>.
+We'd love your {{% pageref "/community.md" feedback %}}.